DETAILED ACTION

 To therefore modify the combination and provide the frangible seal with a predefined perforated path and a tab as part of the lid would have been obvious to one having ordinary skill in the art, for the purpose of making it easier to remove the lid when it was desired to properly dispose of the various components of the beverage capsule.

 In this regard, Aviles teaches that there can be a filter material (figure 1, item 30) that can be attached to the container and within a second chamber (see paragraph 28).
 Aviles also teaches that the filter can be a flat sheet within the second chamber and therefore can be coupled to the interior of the second chamber (see paragraph 29).
 That is, it would have been obvious to one having ordinary skill in the art that Aviles’ disclosure that the filter can be a flat sheet and which can be within the second chamber, would have suggested positioning the filter within the chamber 40 and attached in some manner to an interior surface of the chamber such that the beverage ingredients are retained by the filter, while the liquid can be filtered through the cartridge.
 This is further supported by paragraph 28 also teaching that there can be a fluid impermeable plastic sleeve to which the porous filter paper can be attached (see paragraph 28: “For example, the filter 30 can include a rigid, fluid impermeable plastic sleeve… at a location away from the lid 38, a porous filter paper can be attached to the sleeve”).
 Aviles also teaches that known expedients for coupling the filter can be via adhesive (see paragraph 29).
 Therefore, Aviles is suggesting a formed filter disc adhered to an interior of the second chamber and which filter would have been within a cavity of the first chamber.
+In view of figure 1, for example, it would have been obvious to one having ordinary skill in the art that Aviles’ second chamber with a filter therein would have been capable of being removed from the first chamber 12 while simultaneously removing the filter.

-If it could have been construed that Aviles was not clear regarding this structure, then it is noted that, Husband (US 20140287105) evidences that it has been conventional to bond a filter disc to an interior surface of a chamber (see figure 4, item 55 and paragraph 42, last sentence).
-Husband also teaches in figure 2 that there is a first chamber (figure 2, item 12) and a second chamber within the first chamber (figure 2, item 18), and which second chamber has a filter disc (figure 2, item 44) which is attached to an interior surface of the second chamber defined by item 14 (see paragraph 39 which discloses that the filter member 44 can be coupled to the first filter member 14; and where the coupling can be via adhesive)
+then it is noted that, Husband (US 20140287105) evidences that it has been conventional to bond a filter disc to an interior surface of a chamber (see figure 4, item 55 and paragraph 42, last sentence).
+Husband also teaches in figure 2 that there is a first chamber (figure 2, item 12) and a second chamber within the first chamber (figure 2, item 18), and which second chamber has a filter disc (figure 2, item 44) which is attached to an interior surface of the second chamber defined by item 14 (see paragraph 39 which discloses that the filter member 44 can be coupled to the first filter member 14; and where the coupling can be via adhesive).
+Husband further teaches that the filter disc spans a cross-sectional area of the second chamber to retain a beverage substance within the second chamber while permitting passage of a beverage liquid therethrough (see figure 4).

-Oh (US 20200121115) teaches capsules comprising a first chamber (figure 6B, item 366C) and a second chamber (figure 6B, item 364C) and which second chamber can comprise a filter disc (see figure 6B, item 306C) coupled to the interior surface of the second chamber for the purpose of providing multiple beverage producing ingredients within the second chamber (see paragraph 129).
+Oh (US 20200121115) teaches capsules comprising a first chamber (figure 6B, item 366C) and a second chamber (figure 6B, item 364C) and which second chamber can comprise a filter disc (see figure 6B, item 306C) coupled to the interior surface of the second chamber at a lower portion of the second chamber, for the purpose of providing multiple beverage producing ingredients within the second chamber (see paragraph 129).

-Since Aviles is not limiting as to the particular number of ingredients and even suggests the filter within the second chamber, it would have been obvious to one having ordinary skill in the art to have modified Aviles to include a filter disc within the second chamber and adhered to an interior surface of the second chamber based on a rearrangement of Aviles’ filter in view of known expedients for how one can affix a filter disc to a chamber; and for providing additional compartments within Aviles’ second chamber for additional ingredients as well as based on conventional expedients by which one can affix a filter within a chamber of a beverage handling container.
+Since Aviles is not limiting as to the particular number of ingredients and even suggests the filter within the second chamber, it would have been obvious to one having ordinary skill in the art to have modified Aviles to include a filter disc bonded via a circumferential adhesive bond within a lower portion of the second chamber based on a rearrangement of Aviles’ filter in view of known expedients for how one can affix a filter disc to a chamber; and for providing additional compartments within Aviles’ second chamber for additional ingredients as well as based on conventional expedients by which one can affix a filter within a chamber of a beverage handling container and to prevent liquid from passing through Aviles’ second chamber without first passing through the filter.

-Regarding the new limitation of, “such that removal of the second chamber from the first chamber simultaneously removes the filter disc from the cavity,” in view of Husband, Oh and Marcinkowski teaching and suggesting a filter disc that is adhered to an interior surface of the second chamber, it would have been obvious to one having ordinary skill in the art that a removal of Aviles’ second chamber would also have been capable of simultaneously removing the filter disc from the cavity.
+Regarding the limitation of, “such that removal of the second chamber from the first chamber simultaneously removes the filter disc from the cavity,” in view of Husband, Oh and Marcinkowski teaching and suggesting a filter disc that is adhered to an interior surface of the second chamber, it would have been obvious to one having ordinary skill in the art that a removal of Aviles’ second chamber would also have been capable of simultaneously removing the filter disc from the cavity.
 It is noted that this limitation is an intended use limitation such that, a recitation of the intended use of the claimed invention must result in a structural difference between the claimed invention and the prior art in order to patentably distinguish the claimed invention from the prior art.
 If the prior art structure is capable of performing the intended use, then it meets the claim.

 Regarding claim 2, Aviles discloses that the first chamber, the second chamber, and the lid further comprise a metal (see paragraph 21 and 40 which discloses that first chamber, second chamber and lid can comprise metallic foil).